 For better or for worse, the town of Baños feels like the unofficial backpackers capital of the Ecuadorian Andes.
 You will probably find yourself here at some point in your journey backpacking Ecuador and for good reason.

 For a cozier environment, I recommend Hostal Cordillera de Los Andes.
 This place is family run and still big enough to meet fellow travelers, might not so massive as to disrupt your nights’ sleep.
-Dorm beds cost about $8 and includes wifi and kitchen access.
-If you are looking to get into some mountain-biking, hiking, hot-springs, or rafting, Baños has you covered.
+Dorm beds cost about $8 and include wifi and kitchen access.
+If you are looking to get into some mountain-biking, hiking, hot springs, rafting, or one wild “Swing at the End of the World,” Baños has you covered.

 I found that talking with some of the smaller tour operators was a good way to get information about the area.
 It really just depends if you are looking to book an activity or be more on the do-it-yourself program.Prices for adventure sport trips vary across the board, so if you do decide to go with a tour operator, shop around and get a good deal for yourself.